erlfilho/metanome-docker/README.md

 # Metanome-Docker

-This docker downloads and builds the [https://github.com/HPI-Information-Systems/metanome-algorithms](metanome project).
+This docker downloads and builds the [metanome project](https://github.com/HPI-Information-Systems/metanome-algorithms).